 * D.C. al Coda means go to the beginning and play until you see “coda”, then go to the coda symbol.

 Tied Notes indicate that the two notes tied together are played as one (you only play the first note).
 The duration of the first note carries over to the second.
 In the example below, the quarter note on beat four of the first measure is tied to the half note on beat one of the second measure.
 So you don’t play the half note.
 Same goes for the quarter and eighth note in the third measure.

 Dotted Notes (a single dot placed immediately after a note or rest) increases the duration of that note or rest by one half of its original value.
 So if a quarter note is worth 1 beat, the dot following that quarter note is worth a half of that.
 Then the value of a dotted quarter note is 1 and ½ beats.
 Here is an example of dotted quarter notes.

 This is an overview of reading drum notation.
-A teacher can help put these into practice.
+Let me know if I can help.